-We plied into Mom’s feast of juicy roast beef; buttery mashed potatoes that she whipped with a hand-mixer; rich, brown gravy made from the meat drippings; sweet corn, and toasted garlic bread.
+We dug into Mom’s feast of juicy roast beef with buttery mashed potatoes that she whipped with a hand-mixer.
+She made rich, brown gravy made from the meat drippings; sweet corn, and toasted garlic bread.
 “Please pass the gravy,” I exclaimed with relish.

 During my childhood, Mom collected lots of recipes which she carefully jammed in a little box atop a shelf in the kitchen spice cabinet.
-She had a recipe for treating us when we were sick, she had a recipe for cheering us up, she had a recipe for fortifying us for school and most importantly, she had a recipe for making her family happy.
+She had recipes for treating us when we were sick, cheering us up, fortifying us for school, and most importantly, for making her family happy.

-When I was home sick from school, Mom always made her special recipe for chicken soup, fondly remembered for its healthy quantities of chicken and rich egg noodles floating in a hearty broth.
+When I was home sick from school, Mom always made her special recipe for chicken soup.
+I can still taste its plentiful quantities of chicken and egg noodles floating in a hearty broth.
 As she served me a generous bowl with plenty of crackers, she kissed my forehead to check for fever.
-I can’t truly say what was more healing – the chicken soup or the love with which she made it.
+I can’t honestly say what was more healing – the chicken soup or the love with which she made it.

 Mom’s best recipe for life’s disappointments consisted of a steaming hot batch of chocolate-chip cookies.
 A bad day of getting low test grades or being teased in gym class immediately melted away after enjoying several sweet, chewy cookies served with an ice-cold glass of milk.

 My favorite school lunch featured Mom’s delicious tuna salad generously spread across soft slices of Butternut white bread.
 The secrets to Mom’s recipe for tuna salad included Miracle Whip instead of mayonnaise, a bit of onion, and plenty of diced hard-boiled eggs.
-In the school lunch room, classmates offered prized treats in exchange for one of Mom’s tuna-fish sandwiches.
-Even the lure of a trade for my favorite Hostess Ho Ho’s could not entice me away from my treasured sandwich.
+In the school lunchroom, classmates offered prized treats in exchange for one of Mom’s tuna-fish sandwiches.
+Even the lure of trading my favorite Hostess Ho Ho’s could not entice me away from my treasured tuna.

-In my snackoisseur opinion, Mom’s recipe for turkey stuffing beats any other stuffing in the world.
-On Thanksgiving and Christmas mornings, I awoke to the savory aromas of Mom’s simmering onions and celery in a pan full of butter and browning pork sausage in a huge skillet, ready to be mixed with just the right amount of bread cubes.
-Nearly 100 guests eagerly waited in line to spoon up her famed turkey stuffing.
+In my “snackoisseur” opinion, Mom’s recipe for turkey stuffing beats any other stuffing in the world.
+On Thanksgiving and Christmas mornings, I awoke to the savory aromas of Mom’s simmering onions and celery in a pan full of butter and browning pork sausage in a large skillet, ready to be mixed with just the right amount of bread cubes.
+Nearly 100 guests eagerly waited in line for her famed turkey stuffing.
 This recipe made everyone in the family very happy.